Sam-Amy/indicia_reporting/README.md

 # indicia_reporting

-Contains SQL and R script for summarising and extracting data from pgAdmin
+Contains SQL and R script for summarising and extracting data from the BRC Indicia data warehouse (via e.g. DBeaver)

 Requirements for all reports:
 AND cache_occurrences_functional.training = FALSE